Fairchild PT-19A

-Compared to the more recognizable biplane style primary trainers, the PT-19 provided an advanced training platform that more closely approximated the flying characteristics of combat aircraft types.
-It provided higher flight speeds and wing loading that better resembled modern monoplane aircraft of the time.
-This translated to more precision and care for the cadets when flying the PT-19, a skill best learned early.
+Compared to the more easily recognizable biplane-style primary trainers, the PT-19 offered an advanced training platform which more closely approximated the flying characteristics of combat aircraft types.
+It provided higher flight speeds and wing loading which better resembled modern monoplane aircraft of the era.
+This translated into greater precision and care from cadets when flying the PT-19, a skill best learned early.

-Over 7,700 aircraft would eventually be built in the PT-19 series, with the first one leaving the Hagerstown, MD factory in February 1940.
-The Military Aviation Museum’s PT-19A was built in Hagerstown in 1943 and accepted into the USAAF in February 1944.
-The aircraft was initially assigned to the AAF Basic Flying School at Greenville, Mississippi and later transferred to Fletcher Field, Mississippi.
+Fairchild Aviation produced more than 7,700 examples of the PT-19 series, with the first one leaving their factory in Hagerstown, Maryland during February 1940.
+The Military Aviation Museum’s PT-19A was built in Hagerstown in late 1943, with the USAAF accepting it as s/n 42-83643 in February 1944.
+The aircraft was initially assigned to the AAF Basic Flying School at Greenville, Mississippi but transferred later to Fletcher Field near Clarksdale, Mississippi.

 Did You know?

-The PT-19 series of aircraft had different designations depending on which engine was fitted.
-PT-19s became PT-23s when a shortage of Ranger engines saw airplanes fitted with 220 hp Continental R-670 radial powerplants.
+The PT-19 series of aircraft had different designations depending upon which engine they used.
+When a shortage of Ranger L-440-3 powerplants stifled PT-19 production, Fairchild adapted the design to operate with the 220 hp Continental R-670 radial engine instead, creating the PT-23 in the process.

 Specifications